Rupert Holmes: Personal life

+Career

 Songwriter and recording artist

 In his 20s, Holmes was a session musician (producing sessions, writing and arranging songs, singing and playing a few instruments).
 In 1969, Holmes and Ron Dante of the Cuff Links (and the Archies) recorded "Jennifer Tomkins" for release on their second album, The Cuff Links.
 During the recording of that album, Dante was prohibited by the studio that produced the Archies from any involvement in new recording ventures and was forced to drop out of the Cuff Links.
 Holmes finished the project and released "Jennifer Tomkins" separately under a different studio name, Street People (not related to the mid-1970s band the Street People).
 The song was on the Billboard Hot 100 for 15 weeks, beginning January 3, 1970, reaching a peak of number 36.
 In Canada the song reached number 21.
 A follow-up single called "Thank You Girl" reached number 96 on the Billboard pop charts in April 1970.

 Holmes played the piano for both the Cuff Links and the Buoys, with whom he had his first international hit, "Timothy", which was on the Hot 100 for 17 weeks beginning on January 2, 1971, a number 17 song about human cannibalism that intentionally drew controversy.
 He also wrote "Give Up Your Guns" (which peaked at number 84), "The Prince of Thieves", "Blood Knot", and "Tomorrow" for the band.
 Holmes also wrote jingles and pop tunes (including for Gene Pitney, the Platters, the Drifters, Wayne Newton, Dolly Parton, Barry Manilow and television's the Partridge Family), as well as the score of the 1970 revenge western Five Savage Men (also known as The Animals), which starred Keenan Wynn.